-Since the adventure was in the Hawaiian Islands, Zack flew from his home in Florida to the Big Island of Hawai'i.
-He checked into his hotel room at the Nai'a Wai.
-Then, he found the keiki boat tour, Honu Kai Tour Company, that was searching for the missing albino manta ray, which frequently swam near the buoys.
+Since the adventure was in the Hawaiian Islands, Zack flew from his home in Florida to the Big Island of Hawaii.
+He checked into his hotel room at the Naia Wai.
+Then, he found the keiki boat tour, Honu Kai Tour Company, which was searching for the rare albino manta ray.
+Zack learned that manta rays frequently swam near the buoys.
 Days went by.
-Zack joined several tours to find the missing manta ray.
+Zack joined several tours to find the rare manta ray.
 During all these tours, he was having so much fun that he didn't even miss playing his video games!
 Day after day, he'd explore different buoys as he searched for the albino manta.